Money Tips for Kids

 5. Engage your kids in the spending experience

 In the world of online spending and digital payments, it’s easy for kids to imagine things are free.
 Help educate your kids about the real cost of items by taking them on your shopping ventures and getting them to use their own money to make the payment.
 The same can be done with online items, using a prepaid Spriggy card with set limits and trackable notifications.

 We are a lucky nation and giving forms part of a rounded financial education and positive community.
 Task your kids with finding old toys to give to charity, or sell and buy food for a homeless charity.
-Set up a ‘giving’ savings goal to donate to a charity or buy a toy for a gift collection appeal such as the Kmart Wishing Tree Appeal.

 Kids learn by both observation and experience and our personal money habits as parents can have a big influence on what they believe about money.
 Think about your own goal-setting over this period and making this a shared family experience – set written budgets and stick to lists to demonstrate responsible spending.